lukeseybold/AOE_OBAS/README.md

 # AOE_OBAS
 Model of the Accumulated Ocean Energy Ocean Buoy Array System

-1device:    One point absorber device and thermodynamic PTO model
+1device:    One point absorber device and thermodynamic PTO model <br>
 Array:      Three cascading point absorbers and their thermodynamic PTO models

     WEC-Sim:    Simulink model of the OBAS WECs and PTO systems